bbdaniels/writing-test/part2-template.md

 ## How to implement in Stata

 This section explains how the three rules are implemented in Stata.
+In this example we show a simple treatment assignment where half of the observations are assigned into the treatment group and the other half is assigned to control group.

 (complete this section - code examples are encourages, and can be copied from the presentation.
 Make sure to modify the code or your text so that the two match.)